-Three years ago, I completed the Nurse Residency Program at Florida Hospital Fish Memorial, and I’ve been blessed since then to achieve some of my career goals by becoming a nurse manager.
+Three years ago, I completed the Nurse Residency Program at AdventHealth Fish Memorial, and I’ve been blessed since then to achieve some of my career goals by becoming a nurse manager.
 Here’s how I did it and how you can too.

 1. I Soaked Up as Much as I Could During the Residency Program